Still using the Newman-Goldfarb Protocols®?

 Induced Lactation and Co-Lactation for Queer Parents

-I've had the privilege of supporting numerous queer families on their journey to parenthood, whether through birth, adoption, or surrogacy.
+I've had the privilege of supporting many queer families on their journey to parenthood, whether through birth, adoption, or surrogacy.
 When a non-birthing partner induces lactation, both parents may

 Continue Reading...